-By advancing from MSN to DNP, you can instruct fellow nurses at every stage of their careers.
-You can also serve in various leadership positions in nursing education.
-Become a dean of nursing at a college or university or a director of nursing professional development in a health care setting.
+Many roles in nursing education require or strongly favor candidates with a DNP degree.
+Further, you’ll be positioned to serve in leadership roles, such as a dean of nursing at a college or university or a director of nursing professional development in a health care setting.

 Benefit #4: The transition from MSN to DNP can lead to higher earning potential.

-- Dean of Nursing: $116,596
+- Dean of Nursing

-- Chief Nursing Officer: $128,220
+- Chief Nursing Officer

-- Director of Patient Care Services: $100,022
+- Director of Patient Care Services

 Where you live can also raise your earnings as a DNP graduate.
 The following 10 states pay the highest average salaries for DNP graduates.

-- New York: $127,175
+- New York: $125,971

 - Massachusetts: $125,972

-- Hawaii: $120,987
+- Hawaii: $111,428

 Benefit #5: MSN to DNP graduates make a meaningful difference in health care.

-Explore Walsh’s MSN to DNP Pathway
+Explore Walsh University’s MSN to DNP Pathway

-Walsh’s online DNP program is ideal for MSN-prepared nurses who want to expand their advanced nursing role and evolve as a nurse leader, ready for the future of health care.
+Walsh’s online Post-Master’sDNP program is ideal for MSN-prepared nurses who want to expand their advanced nursing role and change lives as empowered nurse leaders.

 As a DNP student at Walsh, you’ll enjoy benefits such as: